priscillachi/PersonalProject/README.md

 # PersonalProject
 I have just finished my Object-Oriented Programming subject at university, using Java for both front-end and back-end development, along with build automation tools such as Gradle.
 Hence, to practice my skills, I've decided to play around with making my own app as a portfolio.
-It is mostly imcomplete at this stage.
+Most of it is imcomplete at this stage.
 <br><br>
 At the moment, I have not packaged it into an app yet.
 It is currently running in the terminal using Gradle.
 <br><br>